 - Only use commercial-grade clips.

 - One clip per socket, regardless of how close the spacing between sockets.

 - Use the correct clip for the type of structure you are attaching the empty socket light line to.

 Not sure which clip to use?
 Take a look at our Guide to Light Hanging Clips - Attachment Clips and Hardware.

 When it comes to using bulk, empty socket light line, the electrical is very straight forward.
-All you need is a male slide on plug on one end of your run and a female on the other end.
+All you need is a male slide on the plug on one end of your run and a female on the other end.
 Once your male and female are on the cord, you simply plug it into a regular extension cord and you're good to go.
 When it comes to choosing the proper males and females, you'll want to make sure they match the specs on the light line.
-For example, if you are using SPT-1 cord, which is the most commonly used, you'll want to use SPT-1 males and females.
+For example, if you are using the SPT-1 cord, which is the most commonly used, you'll want to use SPT-1 males and females.
 For the SPT-2 cord, be sure the plugs are SPT-2.
-The great thing about slide on plugs is they are very easy and require no electrical experience.
-For a brief step by step guide to installing these plugs, see our blog listing for Installing a Slide On Plug.
+The great thing about slides on plugs is they are very easy and require no electrical experience.
+For a brief step by step guide to installing these plugs, see our blog listing for Installing a Slide-On Plug.